mattv/resume/resume.md

 **Software Engineer** - July 2018 to Present
 *eRetailing Associates*, Columbus Ohio

-eRetailing is small company that is quickly revolutionizing the branded apparel market.
+eRetailing is small company that is quickly revolutionizing the custom branded apparel market.
 I am a senior member on a cross functional team that supports the business end-to-end.
-Some select achievments include:
+Some select achievements include:

-* Transformed shipping into a profit center with a rate shopping engine that utilizes the UPS, FedEx, DHL, and USPS shipping API's.
+* Transformed shipping into a profit center with a shipping engine that utilizes the UPS, FedEx, DHL, and USPS shipping API's
-* Increased revenues by easing new customer adoption.
-This was achieved by the end-to-end development of a order import system.
-This system is leveraged by low cost customer service representatives to import and track orders from disparate customer provided order data.
+* Increased revenues by easing new customer adoption with the end-to-end development of a order import system.
+This system is leveraged by low cost customer service representatives to import and track orders from disparate customer provided order data
-* Improved release reliabilty by implementing a regression and integration testing framework using Watir and RSpec
+* Improved reliabilty by implementing a regression and integration testing framework using Watir and RSpec
-* Daily support of an ever evolving large scale AWS based custom eCommerce System.
+* Daily support of an evolving large scale, AWS based, custom eCommerce system

 **Partner** - Oct 2017 to Present
 *Hexad LLC*, Columbus Ohio

-A small group of professionals working to bring a behavorial health learning management product to market.
+A small group of professionals working to bring a behavioral health learning management product to market.

 * Vue.js based progressive web application currently supporting a growing user base
-* Continous integration and deployment
+* Continuous integration and deployment
 * Auth0 integration providing one-time passwordless authentication and support for any manger single sign on provider
-* Easy integration and adoption via a standarized configuration for training content and user management
+* Easy integration and adoption via a standardized configuration for training content and user management
 * Ability to traverse markets via plugable training content
-* AWS Lambda based serverless backend
+* AWS Lambda based serverless back-end

 **National Consulting Director** - July 2015 to July 2018
 **Director of Presales Engineering** - Oct 2012 to July 2015